EricaKoy/EricaKoy.github.io/index.md

 CS@CU MS Bridge Program at Columbia University, designed to help students from non-CS backgrounds transition into the field of computer science.

-As I prepare to begin my Master’s program next fall, I'm excited to participate in the Distributed Research Apprenticeships for Master’s (DREAM) program this summer.
+As I prepare to begin my Master’s program this fall, I'm excited to participate in the Distributed Research Apprenticeships for Master’s (DREAM) program this summer.
 This program offers me the opportunity to gain valuable research experience and technical expertise in machine learning, helping me bridge my